-5.S.ID.1 / 5.S.ID.2 / 5.S.ID.3 / 5.S.ID.4 / 5.S.ID.5 / 5.S.ID.6 / 5.S.ID.7 / 5.S.ID.8 / 5.S.ID.9
+5.S.ID.1 / 5.S.ID.2 / 5.S.ID.3 / 5.S.ID.4 / 5.S.ID.5 / 5.S.ID.6 / 5.S.ID.7 / 5.S.ID.8

-- Data can be represented and interpreted in a variety of formats (dot plots, histograms, and box plots). - Extreme data points (outliers) can skew interpretations of a set of data. - Synthesizing information from multiple sets of data results in evidence-based interpretation. - Center and spread of a data set may be compared in multiple ways. - Data in a two-way frequency table can be summarized using relative frequencies in the context of the data. - A line of best fit can be generated for a set of data to model the relationship between two variables by hand or with technology. - A line of best fit aims to minimize the vertical distances between the data points and the points on the line and may be used to make predictions within the proximity of the data. - Making predictions for values within or near the data set is more reliable than for values far beyond the data set. - Correlation does not imply causation. - Exponential functions, like linear, can be used to model real-life situations. - Key features in graphs and tables shed light on relationships between two quantities.
+- Data can be represented and interpreted in a variety of formats (dot plots, histograms, and box plots). - Extreme data points (outliers) can skew interpretations of a set of data. - Synthesizing information from multiple sets of data results in evidence-based interpretation. - Statistics provide information about a population (data set) by examining a sample of the population; generalizations about a population from a sample are valid only if the sample is representative of that population. - Center and spread of a data set may be compared in multiple ways. - Random sampling tends to produce representative samples and support valid inferences. - Two data distributions can be compared using visual and numerical representations based upon measures of center and measures of variability to draw conclusions. - Data in a two-way frequency table can be summarized using relative frequencies in the context of the data. - A line of best fit can be generated for a set of data to model the relationship between two variables by hand or with technology. - A line of best fit aims to minimize the vertical distances between the data points and the points on the line and may be used to make predictions within the proximity of the data. - Making predictions for values within or near the data set is more reliable than for values far beyond the data set. - Correlation does not imply causation. - Exponential functions, like linear, can be used to model real-life situations.

-- Differences between linear and exponential functions, thus allowing them to use the appropriate model. - Units, scale, data displays, and levels of accuracy represented in situations. - Functions can be created to best fit data represented on a scatter plot. - Computations and interpretations are used to decide if differences between parameters are significant. - A scatter plot may be used to represent data with two quantitative variables and determine how the variables are related. - The mean and standard deviation of a data set is used to fit a normal distribution. - Statistics is a process of making inferences. - Different data collection methods are appropriate for different situations and randomization relates to each. - Functions have key features that can be represented on a graph and can be interpreted to provide information to describe relationships of two quantities.
+- Key features in graphs and tables shed light on relationships between two quantities. - Differences between linear and exponential functions, thus allowing them to use the appropriate model. - Units, scale, data displays, and levels of accuracy represented in situations. - Functions can be created to best fit data represented on a scatter plot. - Computations and interpretations are used to decide if differences between parameters are significant. - A scatter plot may be used to represent data with two quantitative variables and determine how the variables are related. - The mean and standard deviation of a data set is used to fit a normal distribution. - Statistics is a process of making inferences. - Different data collection methods are appropriate for different situations and randomization relates to each. - Functions have key features that can be represented on a graph and can be interpreted to provide information to describe relationships of two quantities.
 These functions can be compared to each other or other functions to model a situation. - Exponential functions can be determined from data and used to represent many real-life situations (population growth, compound interest, depreciation, etc.). - The properties of a situation or data set determine what type of function (e.g., linear, quadratic, exponential, polynomial, rational, or logarithmic) should be used to model it.